allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 * Miguel Grinberg's [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
 * The official [Flask Tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/) (_which i still have reservations about, more on this later in the database commentary_)

 I began my own learning journey with the official Flask tutorial series.
 I followed the steps but was constantly questioning WHY the application was being built in a manner that felt convoluted and unnatural.
 This prompted a search for dissenting opinions, whereupon I found Todd Birchard's excellent Flask series on [www.hackersandslackers.com](https://www.hackersandslackers.com).
-I found Birchard's writing style entertaining, but more importantly I found that his explanations __made sense__ and addressed many of the design questions I was struggling with in previous tutorials.
-If you are serious about learning Flask, I suggest you stop reading this and go read/implement his series first because I have drawn heavily upon his work to complete my own.
+I found Birchard's writing style entertaining, but more importantly I found that his explanations made sense and addressed many of the design questions I was struggling with in previous tutorials.
+If you are serious about learning Flask, I suggest you stop reading this and go read/implement his series first because I draw heavily upon his work.

+The **Application Factory Model** was of particular interest to me because it offered:
+* A clean entrypoint for WSGI-based application servers
+* A way to decouple application configuration from application instantiation (configuration values are passed in as parameters at runtime, thereby facilitating testing).
+* A modular structure that mostly resolves the [circular import problem](https://itnext.io/flask-factory-pattern-to-setup-your-project-8fe7d6b23247)

+These capabilities meant I could:
+1. Implement Flask Blueprints to logically separate different application functional areas.
+2. Build the application knowing that I could eventually drop-in an industrial-grade application server when I was ready to go to Production.
+3. Facilitate the integration of a testing framework.

+Plenty has been written about the Flask Application Factory Model so I will not spend more time parroting ideas already written more clearly by others.
+However, it is crucial to point out that the decision to implement this model then prompted two other design implications:

+1. How to invoke the Flask application via the `wsgi.py` entrypoint
+2. How to supply the Flask application with a database access solution

+### Choosing Your Flask Application Invocation Model

 ### Choosing Your Database Integration Model